Search For Schools

 Fortunately for aspiring professionals in digital forensics, there is a wealth of training programs in the field.
 In addition to the traditional, campus-based degrees, there’s a growing number of distance-based programs as well.
 Most degree programs take an average of two years to complete.

-This guide covers online master’s degrees in digital forensics, including the expected coursework, tuition, and four outstanding professors.
+This guide covers online master’s degrees in digital forensics, including the expected coursework.

 Types of Digital Forensics Master’s Degrees